 A Better Option

 If you routinely suffer from migraine pain, download the DispatchHealth app today.
 Then, next time you need medical treatment for a migraine, simply enter your symptoms and get care delivered within a few hours.
-DispatchHealth is covered by most major insurers including Medicare, Medicaid and Tricare and typically cost 85 percent less than a visit to your local ER.
+DispatchHealth is covered by most major insurers including Medicare.

-So the next time you’re suffering from a typical migraine, skip the waiting room and contact DispatchHealth.
-Let a DispatchHealth medical team evaluate your symptoms, treat your pain and get you on the road to recovery without stepping a foot outside into the loud, bright, painful world.
+So the next time you’re suffering from a typical migraine, skip the waiting room and let DispatchHealth’s medical team evaluate your symptoms, treat your pain and get you on the road to recovery without stepping a foot outside into the loud, bright, painful world.